tonsky/datascript/README.md

 Global differences:

+* Simplified schema, not queriable
+* No need to declare attributes except for `:cardinality` `:many`
+* Any value can be used as entity id, attribute or value.
+It’s better if they are immutable and fast to compare
+* No `db/ident` attributes, keywords are _literally_ attribute values, no integer id behind them
+* AV index for all datoms
+* No schema migrations
 * No history support, though history can be implemented on top of immutable DB values
 * No `transaction` attribute
 * No cache segments management, no laziness.
 All DB must reside in memory